Will Success Spoil Rock Hunter?: Legacy

 Will Success Spoil Rock Hunter? is known as Mansfield's "signature film".
 In 1966 Frank Tashlin said it was the film of his with which he was "most satisfied... there was no compromise on that one.
 Buddy Adler let me do it my own way."

+No less than ten television shows had episodes parodying the title of the film, usually substituting a series' character's name in place of Rock Hunter.
+Among the series who did so were The Munsters, My Three Sons, and The Bullwinkle Show.

-There's a reference to this film in the film of the 1964 spy novel Funeral in Berlin, starring Michael Caine as Harry Palmer.
+There is a reference to this film in the film of the 1964 spy novel Funeral in Berlin, starring Michael Caine as Harry Palmer.
 When the secret agent Palmer gets forged papers with a new identity, he is dissatisfied with the name given to him and complains, "Rock Hunter!
 Why can't I be Rock Hunter?"

 In 2000, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".